WGBH/AAPB2/app/views/exhibits/education/notes.md

 <a name="18"></a><sup>18</sup>The Library of Congress is in the process of digitizing and making available in AAPB its extensive NET Collection.
 All programs mentioned in this exhibit that are not currently accessible online in AAPB are available to be viewed at the [Library of Congress Moving Image Research Center](http://www.loc.gov/rr/mopic/).

-<a name="19"></a><sup>19</sup> “News from NET” *America’s Crises: Marked For Failure*, n.d., from NET Programming Files, 1; Untitled document which lists NET’s Public/Cultural Affairs, 16, quoted in Brooks, “Documentary Programming,” 168.
+<a name="19"></a><sup>19</sup> “News from NET” *America's Crises: Marked For Failure*, n.d., from NET Programming Files, 1; Untitled document which lists NET's Public/Cultural Affairs, 16, quoted in Brooks, “Documentary Programming,” 168.

 <a name="20"></a><sup>20</sup> Other episodes include “Marked for Failure,” “Semester of Discontent,” and “The Teacher Gap.”